Docs

 Describes advanced methods for testing a project.

-There are a few advanced testing methods you may want to consider: waiting for Vaadin; waiting until a particular condition is met; scrolling; profiling test execution time; and running tests in parallel.
+There are a few advanced testing methods of which you should be aware: waiting for Vaadin; waiting until a particular condition is met; scrolling; profiling test execution time; and running tests in parallel.

-These testing methods aren’t typically needed.
+These testing methods aren’t always needed, though.
 For example, situations in which you might need to disable automatic waiting or scrolling in a view are rare.
 In such cases, you’ve probably encountered a bug in the software.
 Nevertheless, these testing methods are explained here for when they are needed.

 Waiting for Vaadin